Skip to content

 Eligibility

-• Independent researchers should have a postgraduate research degree (PhD, Masters) and publications/patents in the relevant area
+• Independent researchers should have a postgraduate research degree (PhD, Masters) and peer reviewed publications, patents, academic or independently published work in the relevant area.

-• Research institutions should be 501c3 or equivalent and should have a mission that is aligned to that of the Foundation
+• Public research institutions should be 501c3 or equivalent and should have a mission that is aligned to that of the Foundation.
+(Private institutions are not eligible entities to receive funding).

 Additional eligibility requirements for all Foundation grants are outlined here.
 All applicants must ensure that they meet these basic requirements.
 Underrepresented groups in the research world are highly encouraged to apply.